HoangNgo1995/ai-healthcare-agent-orchestrator/README.md

 During deployment you will be prompted for the following information if not provided in the environment:

 - You’ll be prompted for subscription, region, and resource group.
 - Pick **User** as the principal type.
-- Quota tip: 100 tokens/min is enough; 200 gives faster responses.
+- Quota tip: 100K tokens/min is sufficient; 200K TPM gives faster responses.

+> [!NOTE]
+> This deployment uses **GPT-4o Vision** for radiology image analysis, which requires no additional GPU resources or quota.
+All image analysis runs through the Azure OpenAI API, simplifying deployment and reducing costs.

 This command will provision all required Azure resources according to your environment settings, deploy the application code, and configure the necessary connections between components.